Austin-Hansen/Simple_Kmeans/README.md

 Kmeans algorithm from CSE-4309 FUNDAMENTALS OF MACHINE LEARNING

-Can run in the command line of any machine, simply clone and run a file in the same format as the environment.txt files
+Can run in the command line of any machine, simply clone and run a file in the same format as the set#.txt files